prestonharberts/fedora-40-configuration/docs/extensions.md

   - Menu Button
     - Menu Button Appearance
       - Display Style: Hidden
-- Autohide Battery by iskin (only if current machine is has a battery)
+- (light-top-bar) Autohide Battery by iskin (only if current machine is has a battery)
-- Autohide Volume by t184256
+- (light-top-bar) Autohide Volume by t184256
-- Bedtime Mode by ionutbortis (currently disabled)
-  - Automatic Schedule: On
-    - Start Time: 20:00
-    - End Time: 8:00
-  - On-Demand
-    - Show Button: Always
-    - Button Location: System Menu
 - Burn My Windows by Simme (only if computer will not lag)
   - Disable Fire and enable Glide
 - Caffeine by eon
   - General
+    - Show status indicator in top panel: Off
     - Remember state: On
-  - Display
-    - Show status indicator in top panel: Never
     - Notifications: Off
 - Color Picker by grroot (only enable when needed)
 - Compiz alike magic lamp effect by hermes83(only if computer will not lag)